bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

       grant -r <receiver> -s <shareid> -q <quantity>
   ```

-  >The `grant` account allows a bitmark shares owner to grant some of his share balance to another account.
-Only after the new owner signs to accept the shares, the grant transaction is created and submitted to the blockchain.
-The `grant` command options:
+  >The `grant` command allows a Bitmark shares owner to grant some of his share balance to another account.
+Only after the new owner signs to accept the shares will the grant transaction be created and submitted to the blockchain.
+T
   >
+  >**Global Options:**
-  >* `current owner identity` - The identity of the current share owner's Bitmark Account which is created and stored in the Bitmark CLI
+  >* `current owner identity` - The identity of the current share owner's Bitmark Account, which is stored in the Bitmark-CLI config file.
   >
+  >**Command Options:**
   >* `receiver` - The identifier of the new owner of the granted shares.
-It can be the receiver's Bitmark Account identity created by the Bitmark CLI or the receiver's Bitmark Account Number.
+It can be the receiver's Bitmark Account identity, stored by the Bitmark-CLI, or the receiver's Bitmark Account Number.
   >
   >* `shareid` - The share id (share id = bitmark id).
   >
   >* `quantity` - The number of granted shares.
+  >
+  >**Returns:**
+  >* `identity` - The Bitmark Account Number of the current share owner.
+  >
+  >* `grant` - The hex-data that needs to be signed by the new owner.

 *Example:*